 Air ambulances may be used for emergency and non-emergency ambulance transportation when medically necessary.
 Licensure by the LDH Bureau of Emergency Medical Services is also required.
 Licensure for air ambulance services is governed by La.
 R.S.
 40:1135.8.
 Rotor winged (helicopters) and fixed winged emergency aircraft must be certified by BHSF in order to receive Medicaid reimbursement.
-Fixed wing transports must be prior approved by the MCO.

 All air ambulance services must comply with state laws and regulations governing the personnel certifications of the emergency medical technicians, registered nurses, respiratory care technicians, physicians, and pilots as administered by the appropriate agency of competent jurisdiction.